Hacking into Wi-Fi | Cracking Passwords

 • Sends/receives strange text messages.

-• New apps install on your device without your knowledge.
+• New apps are installed on your device without your knowledge.

 • The battery drains out more quickly.